F41zK4r1m/HackTheBox/Beep.md

 Service Info: Hosts:  beep.localdomain, 127.0.0.1, example.com, localhost; OS: Unix
 ```

-Since, I got so many open ports I started my enumeration with Webserver hosted on port 80 & 443.
+The scan revealed multiple open ports, so I decided to begin my enumeration with the web server hosted on ports 80 and 443.

-Port 80 is re-directing all the traffic towards port 443, i.e. https://10.10.10.7

-The main homepage is having some Elastix application running which requires authentication:
+Port 80 redirected all traffic to HTTPS at https://10.10.10.7.
+When I accessed the website, I found an Elastix application that required authentication:

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/38793ce7-da82-4b54-86e8-981844a61c01)

 ### Fuzzing:

-Once confirming the web-server is running on port 443 I executed the sub-directory enumeration using GoBuster, which gave me multiple sub-directories in the result:
+After confirming that the web server is running on port 443, I decided to perform sub-directory enumeration using GoBuster to discover any hidden directories.
+The GoBuster scan revealed multiple sub-directories on the web server:

 ```bash
 gobuster dir -u https://10.10.10.7/ -t 20 -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt -o beep_web -b 404,403 -k